Sexual dimorphism in dinosaurs: Examples of sexual dimorphism in dinosaurs

 According to Scott D. Sampson, if ceratopsids were to exhibit sexual dimorphism, modern ecological analogues suggest it would be found in display structures, such as horns and frills.
 No convincing evidence for sexual dimorphism in body size or mating signals is known in ceratopsids, although there is evidence that the more primitive ceratopsian Protoceratops andrewsi possessed sexes that were distinguishable based on frill and nasal prominence size.
 This is consistent with other known tetrapod groups where midsized animals tend to exhibit markedly more sexual dimorphism than larger ones.
 However, it has been proposed that these differences can be better explained by intraspecific and ontogenic variation rather than sexual dimorphism.
 In addition, many sexually dimorphic traits that may have existed in ceratopsians include soft tissue variations such as coloration or dewlaps, which would be unlikely to have been preserved in the fossil record.

+Stegosaurians

+A 2015 study on specimens of Hesperosaurus mjosi found evidence of sexual dimorphism in the shape of the dermal plates.
+Two plate morphs were described: one was short, wide, and oval-shaped, the other taller and narrower.